shawnmflemingc/faq/rclone.md

 1. **Identify your USB Key and Hard Drive Paths:**
    - Plug in your USB key.
    - Identify the mount path of your USB key and the destination path on your hard drive.
 This can be done using a file manager or command line tools.
-For example, the USB key might be mounted at `E:\` (Windows) or `/media/usbkey` (Linux), and you might want to copy files to `C:\Users\YourName\DestinationFolder` (Windows) or `/home/yourname/destinationfolder` (Linux).
+For example in Windows, the USB key might be mounted at `E:\`, and you might want to copy files to `C:\Users\YourName\DestinationFolder`.

 2. **Open a Command Line Interface:**
    - On Windows, open Command Prompt or PowerShell.
-   - On macOS or Linux, open Terminal.
+Type "command" in the start menu to start this.

 3. **Run the rclone copy command:**
    - The basic syntax for the rclone copy command is `rclone copy source:path dest:path`.
-   - For example, if your USB key is mounted at `/media/usbkey` and you want to copy its contents to a folder at `/home/yourname/destinationfolder`, the command would be:
+   - For example, if your USB key is mounted at `E:\` and you want to copy its contents to a folder at `C:\Users\YourName\DestinationFolder`, the command would be:
-     ```
-     rclone copy /media/usbkey /home/yourname/destinationfolder
-     ```
-   - If you're using Windows and your USB key is on `E:\` and you want to copy to `C:\Users\YourName\DestinationFolder`, the command would be:
      ```
      rclone copy E:\ C:\Users\YourName\DestinationFolder
      ```